-But . . . as we know, like Sandra, we are not always capable of achieving this feat.
+But, we’re not always capable of achieving these feats.
 You know what it’s like!
-You’re on a steady course, everything is going smoothly and then, WHAM, you walk right smack into a conundrum, and you’re down for the count.
+You’re on a steady course, everything is going smoothly and then, WHAM, you walk right smack into a dilemma, and you feel stuck, paralyzed.

-We try to live consciously, we try to make the best decisions, but we don’t always get them right.
-We slip up, we fall down, and then we have to pick ourselves up again.
+We try to make the best decisions, but we don’t always get them right.
+We slip up, fall down, and push ourselves to get up again.
 We bitch about what happens to us, especially when we jump into things without thinking.
-But, here’s the thing, part of the human challenge is to keep probing our soul, questioning our intentions, exploring our parameters and our moral fiber.
+But, here’s the thing, part of the human challenge is to keep probing our soul, questioning our intentions, and self correcting ourselves as we move along.

-Those of us who strive for this state of equanimity and balance – appear to others, at times, as wishy-washy.
-People think we are unable to make up our minds.
-However, in reality, what we are doing, is weighing the consequences between being totally spontaneous, and thinking things through; checking in, to see if the decision resonates with our own inner truth.
+Those of us who strive for this equanimity and balance – may appear to others as being wishy-washy.
+People think we’re unable to make up our minds – because we don’t make snap decisions.
+However, we are weighing the consequences, thinking things through; checking in . . . to see if our decision resonates with our inner truth.

-This state of mind, this Pushing Upward . . . is about living a spiritual life.
-We are constantly checking in to see if the actions we are creating are for our highest good.
-The bottom line is, we can’t pretend to be spiritual – we either have this sensibility about our life or we don’t.
-The serious players know, it’s not an easy path.
-It’s a tight wire one walks on . . . minute-by-minute, day-by-day, (whether it eating the right food, eating too much, hanging out with the right people or deciding on the best job), if we can commit to taking our time, before succumbing to our knee-jerk reactions, we can be saved from years of suffering.
+This state of mind, this act of Pushing Upward . . . is about living a spiritual life.
+We are constantly checking in to see if the actions we are creating will be for our highest good.
+We can’t pretend to be spiritual – we either have this sensibility about our life or we don’t.
+It’s not easy.
+It’s a tight wire. minute-by-minute, day-by-day, (whether it eating the right food, eating too much, hanging out with the right people or deciding on the best job), if we can commit to taking our time, before succumbing to our knee-jerk reactions, we can be saved from years of suffering.
 What else do we have to do?

 With great respect and love,